 If a seller wont let you inspect the car, walk away.

 Consider who is selling the car.
 For a private sale you need to know why the vehicle is for sale.
 If you’re buying from a used car dealer, do your research to learn where the dealer got the car.
 If it’s a dealer that specializes in Porsche, well and good.
 We list some excellent third parties companies who specialize in late model and vintage Porsche.
-Many of the late cars will end up as CPO cars at the dealer.
+Many of the later cars will end up as CPO at a dealer.

 Mileage and Service History

-On cars approaching 8 years old mileage should be approaching 80K.
+On cars approaching 8 years old, the recorded mileage should be approaching 80K.
 In fact, a 991 Carrera with 80K miles could be in a better condition than one that has an attractively low mileage reading.
-Low mileage cars can have hidden issues and, while save for a few states, the 991 isn’t a daily driver.
-10,000 per year would be considered on the higher end mileage at this stage but might represent the best value.
+Low mileage cars can have hidden issues and, while save for a few states, the 991 isn’t likely to be a daily driver.
+10,000 per year, while acceptable, would be considered on the higher end of mileage at this stage, however it might represent the best value.

-Service intervals on the 991 were switch to 2 years or 20K miles.
-This is over generous in most peoples opinion and could well lead to a low mileage car missing most of the service intervals.
-You’ll want to take a good look through any documented history available.
-A clear pattern of servicing on higher mileage cars is essential, but on low mileage cars timed intervals between service is the key thing to look for regardless of mileage.
+Service intervals on the 991 were stretched to 2 years or 20K miles.
+This is over generous in most peoples opinion and could well lead to low mileage cars missing most of their service intervals.
+You’ll want to take a good look through any documented service history available for the 991 you plan to buy.
+A clear pattern of servicing on higher mileage cars is essential, but on low mileage cars, timed intervals between service is the key thing to look for regardless of mileage.
 Every 12 months would be good practice.